Benawi/Blog-app/README.md

 ### Run Tests <a name="run-tests"></a>

-Go to your gemfile and add the RSpec gem in the development, test group:
+Go to your gemfile and add the RSpec gem in the development test group:

  ```
  group : development, test do